 To make sure spironolactone is safe for you, tell your doctor if you have:

 an electrolyte imbalance (such as low levels of magnesium in your blood); or

 if you take an NSAID (nonsteroidal anti-inflammatory drug), cholestyramine, heparin, lithium, heart or blood pressure medication, potassium supplements, steroid medicine, or another diuretic.

 In animal studies, spironolactone caused certain types of tumors, some of which were cancerous.
 However, very high doses are used in animal studies.
 It is not known whether these effects would occur in people using regular doses.
 Ask your doctor about your risk.

-FDA pregnancy category C. It is not known whether spironolactone will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether spironolactone will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 Spironolactone can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take spironolactone?